-- " A RIT-T is only required for investments above a 'trigger' threshold currently \$7 million.
-16 In considering this threshold, a TNSP should: - note that this threshold applies to the estimated capital cost of the most expensive credible option operating and maintenance costs are therefore excluded from this threshold.17
+• A RIT-T is only required for investments above a 'trigger' threshold - currently \$8 million.18

+In considering this threshold, a TNSP should:

-14 Refer to NER clause 5.16.3(a) for more information, and specific definitions, relating to this figure.
+16 Refer to NER clause 5.16.3(a) for more information, and specific definitions, relating to this figure.

-15 The RIT-T does not apply to proposed expenditure on "inertia service payments" or to network investment undertaken by the TNSP where an inertia shortfall is declared in a region.
+17 The RIT-T does not apply to proposed expenditure on "inertia service payments" or to network investment undertaken by the TNSP where an inertia shortfall is declared in a region.
 This exemption will apply, where the time for making the inertia services available is less than 18 months after AEMO provides its inertia shortfall notice (see clause 5.16.3(a)(9)-(10) of the NER).

-16 The RIT-T threshold level is reviewed by the AER every three years.
-The last update was in November 2021.
-The next update is due by November 2024.
+18 The RIT-T threshold level is reviewed by the AER every three years.
+The last update was in November 2024 and applies from 1 January 2025.
+The next update is due by November 2027.